 Session 1 - Session 1 - Presentation B: The Transformation of Managed Care to Quality Care - How It Impacts Workers' Compensation

 Despite two decades of expanded managed care applications within the workers' compensation arena, there is a growing perception that the quality of healthcare provided to patients with work-related injuries is somewhat inferior to that provided in a more general healthcare setting.
 Over time, the industry seems to have lost sight of its ultimate goal – taking care of injured workers while returning much needed labor to the workplace.
 Fortunately, a shift in thinking is beginning to occur.
 Employers are realizing that if more immediate and effective medical treatment becomes the priority, cost savings and increased productivity tend to follow.
 One way employers are beginning to accomplish this objective is through the use of provider selection and benchmarking.
 This session is designed to explore these issues from an employer's perspective.
 An in-depth look at provider selection and benchmarking will be shared.
 In addition, results of a year-long trial in California will be presented.
 With plans to expand the outreach of this approach to other states, employers will certainly want to learn more.
 They will see firsthand how they can capitalize upon this industry transformation for the betterment of their own programs.Back to top

 Session 1 - Session 1 - Presentation C: Illinois Workers' Compensation Reform, Two Years Later: Has Anything Really Changed?

-Rich Lenkov, Bryce Downey & Lenkov LLC
+Rich Lenkov, Downey & Lenkov LLC

 Ellen Marie Menas, Global Risk Consultants